The Gym Group plc

 The date of the Company’s AGM will be posted on the financial calendar section of this website and a Notice of AGM will be sent to shareholders ahead of the event.

-Yes, except for when the Company is in a close period.
+Yes, except for when the Company is in a closed period.

-As part of its listing rules, the UK Listing Authority (UKLA) has produced the Model Code.
-Listed companies, such as The Gym Group, must comply with the Model Code restricting the ability of their senior managers and officers (restricted persons) to deal in the Company’s securities.
-The Model Code requires restricted persons to seek clearance before buying or selling securities.
-There are prescribed circumstances when clearance must be refused, including during a close period.
+Listed companies, such as The Gym Group, must comply with the Market Abuse Regulations which include restrictions on the ability of their senior managers and officers (restricted persons) to deal in the Company’s securities.
+The rules require restricted persons to seek clearance before buying or selling securities.
+There are prescribed circumstances when clearance must be refused, including during a closed period.

-A close period is any of the following:
+A closed period is any of the following:

 Information for investors about The Gym Group, including all regulatory announcements, can be found on this website; Financial Calender.